 The key to this type of marketing is to keep the video short (less than 1 or 2 minutes) and personalized to your audiences in mind.

 Big production can be unnecessary.
 In fact, most reports show that this specific, younger age group is more open to authentic, genuine messaging and production.
 The best videos are recorded in naturally-lit areas, with a brand representative going through short, quick talking points.

-Social media is still predicted to be a large player for brands in 2020, but to amplify your results, we recommend aligning your marketing plan with the latest digital trends.
+Social media is still predicted to be a large player for brands, but to amplify your results, we recommend aligning your marketing plan with the latest digital trends.